Tuwaiq-Data-Science-Bootcamp-V4/Bootcamp-Project-2-Data-Analysis/README.md

 ![Views per category](chart/Bar_avgVpC.png)

+### Some insights from (Average views per category):
+- Music is the highest viewed category in Youtube.
+- Lowest viewed category is News & Politics.
+- Education videos are well distributed in terms of views.
+- Nonprofits & Activisim videos have bad distribution, and maybe contains outliers.
+---

 ### 2. Days it took for a video to be trending 📊

 ![Days it took for a video to be trending](chart/Hist_dft.png)

+### Some insights from (Days it took to be trending):
+- It is left distributed.
+- it means that most videos take from 1 to 10 days to be trending.
+- There are videos that took 40 days and more to be trending.
+---

 ### 3. Likes vs. Dislikes Scatter Plot 📈

 ![Likes vs Dislikes](chart/Scatter_LvsD.png)

+### Some insights from (Likes vs Dislikes):
+- Likes and Dislikes are not that correlated.
+- Some videos contain very high number of dislikes, and low likes, maybe they are offensive?
+---

 ### 4. Number of Videos per Category 📊

 ![Number of Videos per Category](chart/Count_numOfVids.png)

+### Some insights from (Number of videos per category):
+- Entertainment has the highest number of videos.
+- Shows and Nonprofit & Activisim has the lowest.
+- Music is not the highest count but it has the highest average views, it is understandable since people listen to music repeatedly.
+---

 ### 5. Pair Plot of Numerical Columns 📊

 ![Pair Plot of Numerical Columns](chart/PairPlot.png)

+### Some insights from (Pair plot):
+- Views are correlated with likes, dislikes, comment count.
+- All of them are left distributed.
+- There are huge number of outlires, and non-normal values.
+---

 ### 6. Average Likes for Videos with and without Disabled Comments 📊